Traveling has always been one of my passions. I love the excitement of seeing new places and the thrill of experiencing different cultures.

-Before wrapping up my tour of Sicily, I would be remiss if I did not share with you our visit to the beautiful Baroque community of Scicli (pronounced Shi-Kli).
-Located in a gorge just a few miles from some of the most beautiful beaches in Sicily, this beautiful town is renowned for its wonderful Baroque architecture and stunning churches.
+When discussing Sicily, I would be remiss if I did not share with you our visit to the beautiful Baroque community of Scicli (pronounced Shi-Kli).
+Located in a gorge just a few miles from some of the most beautiful beaches in Sicily, this extraordinary community is renowned for its wonderful Baroque architecture and stunning churches.

 Tracing its origins back to 1500 BC, Scicli certainly has a long and storied history.
 Like much of Sicily, this community has changed hands numerous times over the centuries having been controlled at one time or another by the Greeks, Arabs, and Normans, to name a few, before becoming part of the Kingdom of Italy in 1860.

 Like many other communities here in the Val di Noto of southeastern Sicily, Scicli was totally destroyed by the devastating earthquake of 1693.
 Due to the popularity of the Baroque architecture at the time, many of these cities were rebuilt in this Baroque style.